 Not all sleep bags are made the same, just like not all babies are the same.
 A sleep bag or sack is given a TOG rating according to the amount of warmth it provides.
 Understanding your baby’s room temperatures is important when choosing the right sleep bag.

-Our Sleepy Bags come in three different TOGs so you can choose the best option for your home and baby.
+Our Sleepy Bags come in two different TOGs so you can choose the best option for your home and baby.

 - Lightweight - 0.5 TOG, best for room temperatures 72° - 78° F

 - Seasonless - 1.5 TOG, best for room temperatures 68° -74° F